FAQs about Cemetery Closure

 Q1) When will the cemetery re-open?

-Fragile cemetery infrastructure has deteriorated severely in recent years due to a sharp increase in unsupervised traffic and abuses.
+There are still on-going repairs to vandalized and damaged tombs (some by the city and some contracted privately by owners) with others still to be scheduled.
+Fragile cemetery infrastructure deteriorated severely in recent years due to a sharp increase in unsupervised traffic and abuses.
+(See Gallery page.)
 City officials assure us they are determined to take the necessary steps now to repair it and to protect it in the future as the city budget allows.

-Q2) Who is allowed in the cemetery during its closure?
+Q3) Who is allowed in the cemetery during its closure?

 City officials say their main interest is to provide limited access to those with legitimate reasons to enter the cemetery (such as family members visiting loved ones’ graves and professional cemetery workers) while assuring protection and safety and preventing abuses during its closure.
 The city has declared Lafayette No. 1 an unsafe environment for general visitation.